 In a recent deep-dive on the BIGSTORY Podcast, Himanshu Gupta, Founder of Lawyered, shared a vision that could fundamentally alter India’s legal landscape.
 What began as a national helpline for truck drivers during COVID-19 has evolved into India's first Roadside Legal Assistance (RLA) platform—a system designed to handle "legal breakdowns" as efficiently as a mechanic handles a flat tire [02:43].

-This observation article breaks down the core insights from the interview, structured through the EEAT (Experience, Expertise, Authoritativeness, and Trustworthiness) framework to provide a comprehensive look at the future of Legal Tech in India.
+This observation article breaks down the core insights from the interview, to provide a comprehensive look at the future of Legal Tech in India.

 Himanshu Gupta’s journey didn't start in a courtroom, but through a "Eureka moment" during the pandemic [01:48].
 While trucks were the only vehicles moving essential goods, drivers faced constant harassment and shifting documentation requirements.